• Skip to main content

 • Best served warm.

-• Freezing: Freeze leftover tartlets on top of a tray then transfer to an airtight container and freeze for up to 3 months.
+• Freezing: Freeze leftover tomato tartlets on top of a tray then transfer to an airtight container and freeze for up to 3 months.
 Defrost in the fridge overnight and reheat as above (again, they will still taste nice but won’t be as good as freshly made).

 Nutrition